 The recurring revenue consists primarily of HSIA support services and advertising revenue.
-The Company recognizes revenue at the start of the service month for monthly support revenues and defers revenue for annual support services over the term of the service period.
+The Company recognizes revenue over the term of the service period.
 Advertising revenue is based on impression-based statistics for a given period from customer site visits to the Company's under the terms of advertising agreements entered into with third-parties.
 A component of our recurring revenue is derived from fees, less pay back costs, associated with approximately 1% of our hospitality customers who do not internally manage guest-related, internet transactions.
 Beginning in the three month period ended March 31, 2011, pay back costs were booked directly against recurring revenue as opposed to cost of sales.
-For comparative purposes we have adjusted the three month period ended March 31, 2010.
+For comparative purposes we have adjusted the three and nine month periods ended September 30, 2010.

-Recurring revenue includes approximately 2,251 hotels in our broadband network portfolio.
-We currently support over 207,000 HSIA rooms, with over 3.5 million monthly users.
-For the three months ended March 31, 2011, recurring revenue increased by 19% when compared to the prior year.
-The increase in recurring revenue was primarily attributed to a new advertising program started in the first quarter of 2011.
+Recurring revenue includes approximately 2,354 hotels in our broadband network portfolio.
+We currently support over 223,000 HSIA rooms, with over 3.9 million monthly users.
+For the three and nine months ended September 30, 2011, recurring revenue decreased by 3% and increased by 5%, respectively, when compared to the same periods of the prior year.